Osama-Abdul-Ghafoor/Osama-Abdul-Ghafoor/README.md

 ## I'm a Front End Developer, UI UX and Machine Learning enthusiast!!

 - 🌱 I’m more comfortable with Python, C and C++.
-- 🔭 I’m currently working on ReactJS and Flutter.
+- 🔭 I’m currently learning ReactJS and Flutter.
 - 📫 Email me at: [osama.abdulghafoor@outlook.com][Email].
 - ⚡ Fun fact: I love to play football.